 He only hears the evening cicadas singing in the maple-woods.

 Seeing the Traces.
 By the aid of the sutras and by inquiring into the doctrines, he has come to understand something, he has found the traces.
 He now knows that vessels, however varied, are all of gold, and that the objective world is a reflection of the Self.
 Yet, he is unable to distinguish what is good from what is not, his mind is still confused as to truth and falsehood.
 As he has not yet entered the gate, he is provisionally said to have noticed the traces.

-By the stream and under the trees, scattered are the traces of the lost;
+By the stream and under the trees, scattered are the traces

 The sweet-scented grasses are growing thick--did he find the way?